-Thanks to all the people at O'Reilly & Associates.
+Thanks to all the people at O'Reilly.
 Gigi Estabrook was the editor for the second edition.
 Nicole Gipson Arigo was the production editor and project manager.
 Nancy Wolfe Kotary and Ellie Fountain Maden performed quality control checks.
 Seth Maislin wrote the index.
 Edie Freedman designed the cover, and Nancy Priest designed the interior format of the book.
 Lenny Muellner implemented the format in troff.
-Robert Romano updated the illustrations for this second edition.
-In this chapter:
+Robert Romano updated the illustrations for the second edition.